 Kenilworth home prices are not only among the most expensive in Illinois, but Kenilworth real estate also consistently ranks among the most expensive in America.

 Kenilworth is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Kenilworth’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Kenilworth’s overall crime rate is lower than average for the country.

 Kenilworth is a somewhat ethnically-diverse village.
 The people who call Kenilworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kenilworth residents report their race to be White, followed by Asian.
 Important ancestries of people in Kenilworth include German, Irish, English, Italian, and Polish.